jsohlendorff/continuous_time_LTMLE/note.typ

 ]

 = Rates for the ICE-IPCW procedure
+Three possible approaches:

+1. Cross-validation for non-sequential regression at each event point.
+   For the rates (see @rubin_imputation_2005).
+2. Least-squares estimators of $Qbar(k)$ at each event time.
+   For the rates, we may use @rubin_imputation_2005.
+3. An empirical risk minimizer, solving the efficient influence function equation directly via a loss-based approach (see @luedtke_sequential_2018).

 In this section, we discuss the rates of convergence for the ICE-IPCW estimator and variations thereof.
 Consider i.i.d. observations from $P_0 in cal(M)$